 No. Each Intake is a separate process.
 If you applied in a previous Intake and were not successful, you will have to re-apply with all the necessary documentation again.
 We keep applications on file for 3 years and will retrieve your previous application and attach it to the current application when you re-apply.

-Is there a waiting list so that the JAC can notify me when an intake is scheduled?
+Is there a waiting list so that the Alliance can notify me when an intake is scheduled?

 Starting 2020 the Electrical Apprentice Training Alliance will be moving forward with an open Intake Process.
 This means that you will be able to apply for the program at any time.
 Keep in mind that the intake process is based on labour demand, therefore successful applicants will be placed into a pool and contacted based on industry needs for new workers.

 If you would like to be kept in the loop for up-to-date Intake information, please subscribe to our mailing list by clicking here.